-“Are you telling me you built a time machine out of a DeLorean?…The way I see it, if you’re gonna build a time machine into a car, why not do it with some style.”—Back to the Future.
+“Are you telling me you built a time machine out of a DeLorean?…The way I see it, if you’re gonna build a time machine into a car, why not do it with some style.”—Doc Brown in Back to the Future.

-Konica introduced the Hexar RF on October 13, 1999 and was the first new M-mount camera body since the M6 was launched in 1984.
+Konica introduced the Hexar RF rangefinder cameras on October 13, 1999 and at the time was the first new M-mount camera body since the Leica M6 was launched in 1984.
 Alas this wonderful camera was discontinued October 2003, a victim of the Konica Minolta shotgun wedding.

 PS: My personal Hexar RF is long gone sold along with my Contax G-series cameras, I really miss both of those cameras and never should have sold them.